janlearncode/Java2_course/Java2_Full_Lab/README.md

-# ☕ Java 2: The Full Lab Chronicles
+# ☕ Java 2: The Full Lab

 Hello, I'm **Jan (Janexys)**, a Software Engineering student at EIU.
 This repository is basically my learning progress and brain dump for everything related to **Java 2**.